srgokribb/Rifdock-Total-Setup/README.md

         # User specific aliases and functions
         module load gcc/6.5.0

 - If you don't want to load gcc-6.5.0, just add "#" infront of "module load gcc/6.5.0" and inactivate it.
 - You need to load gcc-6.5.0 when you build or run rifdock.
+- If you want to make other users to accessible to gcc-6.5.0, you need to change the authority of your directory by using "chmod".
+Making the system which load gcc-6.5.0 from /opt/gcc/gcc-6.5.0 could be another option (I used this method, but try to build on your local directory first).

 ## 7. Install Boost and Ninja to build RifDock
 - To build RifDock, obtain a copy of gcc with version >= 5.0
 - Install Boost version 1.65 or later